CBD for proctitis

 Experiences with CBD suppositories in proctitis

-Although large-scale clinical studies specifically on the use of CBD suppositories for proctitis are still lacking, initial experience reports and smaller studies indicate positive effects – especially:
+Although large-scale clinical studies specifically on the use of CBD suppositories for proctitis are still lacking, initial reports and smaller studies indicate positive effects – especially:

 - Reduction of distressing symptoms such as anal burning and mucus discharge